lwbeam/water_sensors/README.md

     "subject": "E-mail Subject Line"
 }
 ```
+Whenever possible, the script bundles e-mail notifications together and sends them as a single message.
 #### 5. Push Notification (optional)
 Push notifications were implemented using [Pushover](https://pushover.net).
 This feature requires the user to create their own Pushover account.
 When you create an account, you're assigned a unique _user key_.
 You'll also need to create a _token_ for this application.
 Pushover offers a free 30-day trial period, after which you're charged a small one-time fee to continue using their service.
 I have no affiliation with Pushover, and simply chose it because I was already using it for another application.